CRosero/aml-project-gpc/README.md

 ```
 ## 3. Test

-The file `scripts/eval.py` contains the code to test a pretrained model.
+The file `eval.py` contains the code to test a pretrained model.

 Example:
 ```
-cd scripts
 python eval.py '--pretrained_model_path', 'path/to/pretrained/model',
                '--data', 'path/to/data/folder'